Your Complete Guide to Cost Accounting in Healthcare

 While General Ledger represents a true cost, the detail level is too high for informed decision-making.
 Department and account data often lack the nuance of quantity and cost per unit spread across many units.
 Rudimentary analytics using Excel can be error-prone and subject to the whims of the person performing the calculations.

-Cost accounting determines an accurate cost per unit broken out by cost categories (labor, supplies, capital, etc.), thus enabling aggregation at meaningful levels.
-The methodology applies mathematical principles and technology to calculations to ensure accuracy, repeatability, and reliability.
+Cost accounting determines an accurate cost per unit at a granular activity level, such as CDM codes for a hospital.
+The cost is broken out by cost categories (labor, supplies, capital, etc.), thus simplifying the costing process while enabling aggregation at meaningful levels.
+Costing methodologies apply basic mathematical principles and sophisticated technology to calculations to ensure accuracy, repeatability, and reliability.

 Why do companies allocate indirect costs?

 Many of an organization’s costs are indirect, not directly tied to the product or service but important to capture to make accurate pricing decisions.
 In the case of healthcare, indirect costs support direct patient care activities.
 Examples include accounting, collections, human resources, and IT.
 To fully cost patient activity, these indirect departments allocate their costs using meaningful statistics through the cost accounting process.

 82% of healthcare finance leaders cited cost management and reductions as very important